top of page

 Jae DiBello Takeuchi

-I am an assistant professor of Japanese in the Department of Languages and the director of the Language and International Business Program at Clemson University.
+I am an Associate Professor of Japanese in the Department of East Asian Languages and Cultures at Indiana University.

 I use this website to share my research and teaching projects.